How to Become a Full Stack Developer: A Step-By-Step Guide

 NSG104 (360 hours)

 Hunter Business School students begin to explore common alterations to the respiratory, cardiovascular, hematologic, lymphatic, gastrointestinal, urinary, and musculoskeletal systems.
 Also taught are the essential concepts of anesthesia, surgery, and emergency response as they relate to client care.
 The clinical rotations offered during this Practical Nursing course prepare the student to identify and meet the needs of the adult in an acute care setting.
-Prerequisite: Successful completion of Term 1 courses/Corequisites: NSG105, 106
+Prerequisite: Successful completion of Module I courses/Corequisites: NSG105, 106

 NSG105 (45 hours)